Yvens16/ultradev/README.md

 ### Adding environment file

 The kit comes with a template of what your `.env` file should look like named `.env.template`.

 Simply rename `.env.template` to `.env`.

 This file won't be committed to git.
 When you deploy your production app, ensure you add the environment variables using your CI/Service.

+When building Remix in production mode, the `.env` file will be ignored.

 ### Starting the Remix server and the Firebase Emulators